kaufmann-a/ETH_CIL-Road-Segmentation-Project/README.md

 ### 6. Postprocessing using retraining

 1. Create the binary training dataset by running inference on the entire original dataset used for training.
-Sample training datasets created in this way are UNET Binary(Table.
+Results from sample training datasets created in this way are in UNET Binary(Table.
 VI) and GCDCNN Binary(Table.
 VII).
     1. The `inference.py` script can create the binary training dataset.
     2. To do this follow [5.
 Run the inference](#5-run-the-inference) but additionally set the commandline argument `--predict_on_train True`.